enewe101/iterable_queue/README.md

 ```

 The call to `IterableQueue.close()` is what makes it possible for the queue to
-know when there's no more work comming, so that it can be treated like an
+know when there's no more work coming, so that it can be treated like an
 iterable by consumers:

 ```python